Macrometacorp/docs/docs/cep/query-guide/query.md

 ```

 :::note
-This is just to illustrate how expired events work, it is recommended to use [delay](functions/core/delay-window.md) window for usecases where we need to delay events by a given time period.
+This is just to illustrate how expired events work.
+Use the [delay](functions/core/delay-window.md) window for use cases where we need to delay events by a given time period.
 :::

 ### Aggregate Function